Podantics Podiatry Adelaide

 Symptoms

-Plantar fasciitis usually develops suddenly and often occurs after an injury or a long day on the feet and can be severe.
+Plantar fasciitis usually develops suddenly, often after an injury or a long day on the feet and can be severe.
 Although it can affect both feet, it more often presents in only one foot at a time.

 Symptoms to watch for: